Silver-Ore-Team/zBassMusic/docs/docs/roadmap/index.md

     Every music theme can opt-in for simple fade-in and fade-out transitions to smoothly crossfade changing themes.
 The crossfade time is set globally and the transition starts instantly after receiving an event from the game.

-## In Progress

-###  Transition Scheduler

-??? info "Transition Scheduler (v0.2.x)"
+??? success "Transition Scheduler (v0.3.0)"
     Scheduler for executing advanced transitions between songs based on defined rules.
 The system should be flexible and offer different transition effects behind an easy-to-use interface.
 The artist should be able to define rules with high precision (soft goal: <10ms latency).

     ??? success "Instant Transition (Done)"